Philippine Taxonomic Initiative Inc. Team

 Yu Pin Ang

-Yu Pin specializes in Begoniaceae in the Philippines.
-He is interested in improving local awareness and knowledge, and to influence other passionate individuals to contribute in this field.
-He also is a Boatnical Illustrator.
+Yu Pin specializes in Begoniaceae of the Philippines.
+He is interested in improving local awareness, and influence other passionate individuals to contribute in this field.
+He is also a Botanical Illustrator.

 John Patykowski